Grafter

 A grafter, or grafting knife, is a garden tool used for grafting fruit trees.
 The grafter is usually in the form of a small knife made of thin metal.
-It allows for an incision to be made on the branches or trunk of the rootstock for the insertion of the graft.
+The blade of a grafting knife is beveled, or curved, on one side and flat on the other so that the knife can cut easily through wood with a flat cut that provides the most contact possible in the finished graft.
+Grafting knives should be sharpened after every use.